Bachalo/password_mgr_api/README.md

  - [] Removing passwords
  - [] Editing passowords
  - [] Make sure to make this api as secure as possible

+Warnings:
+- Remember to not delete any files it bugs with heroku and it shows different error about buildpacks